From a nickname from Italian sabbato "Saturday"

 From the Middle High German occupational name schuochmacher

-meaning "mayor, judge".
+meaning "mayor, judge"

-SCHWARZ German, Jewish
+Schwarz German, Jewish

-From Middle High German swarz
+in German, from Old High German swarz

 From Sicilian sciarra

-meaning "quarrel, dispute", originally a nickname for a quarrelsome person.
+, originally a nickname for a quarrelsome person.

-SCOTT English, Scottish
+Scott English, Scottish

 Originally given to a person from Scotland or a person who spoke Scottish Gaelic.